OpenEvalProject/evals/manuscripts/elife-88189/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/88189/elife-88189-fig7-v1.jpg)

-**Figure 7.:** 2+ data using a novel online resource .(A) 3073 islet proteins significantly correlated to islet Ca2+ parameters of interest.
+**Figure 7.:** (A) 3073 islet proteins significantly correlated to islet Ca2+ parameters of interest.
 Among the proteins, 647 had orthologues containing single-nucleotide polymorphisms (SNPs) for glycemic traits.
 Of these, 478 showed no results in our starting triage (see Methods) under any alias, suggesting they may be understudied in islet biology.
 (B) Of these 478 proteins, 198 were found to be secreted either as soluble proteins or in exosomes (Bateman et al., 2021; Thul et al., 2017; Uhlén et al., 2019; Navajas et al., 2022; Wang et al., 2013; Chen et al., 2019; Gonzales et al., 2009), 52 have existing knockout mice with annotated glycemia or pancreatic phenotypes (Groza et al., 2023; Blake et al., 2021), and 45 have existing compounds that target them (Stanford et al., 2021; Coker et al., 2019; Davies et al., 2015; Gaulton et al., 2017; Santos et al., 2017; Zhou et al., 2022).
 To make these data more accessible, we have developed an online resource that enables individuals to query the Ca2+ and proteomic data simultaneously.
 The user can select proteins and calcium traits (C) and display strain and sex distribution of these traits to determine the ideal backgrounds on which to test their traits or proteins of interest.
 In this example, GALNS is highly correlated to 8G/QLA/GIP AD, with the highest and lowest abundance strains for GALNS being AJ (yellow arrow) and CAST (green arrow), respectively.
 (D) The user can also query for the correlations between Ca2+ traits and proteins against one another or other traits of the same category.
 (E) The user can also see which of the traits or proteins has the largest change and most significant effects by sex, strain, or sex and strain.

 To aid in the selection of mouse strains for validating potential candidate regulators, we provide a resource with proteomic and Ca2+ data (Figure 7C–E; https://data-viz.it.wisc.edu/FounderCalciumStudy/, https://connect.doit.wisc.edu/FounderCalciumStudy/, https://doi.org/10.5061/dryad.j0zpc86jc, https://rstudio.it.wisc.edu/FounderCalciumStudy).
 This will enable the user to identify proteins correlated to other proteins or traits of interest, and from there, identify which strain(s) may be most appropriate for studies of their protein of interest.
 In the examples illustrated in Figure 7C, the user queries for the strain/sex distribution of the protein GALNS, which shows a high negative correlation to multiple traits, including the active duration time in 8G/QLA.
 Strains at the extremes of this trait are also extremes regarding GALNS protein abundance.
 Strains with high abundance (AJ, for example [yellow arrow]) would be ideal models for inhibition or knockout, whereas CAST mice (green arrow) could be a comparison strain for validating the role of the protein, as they express much less GALNS.
 Users can also query for the proteins or calcium parameters and see their correlation to the other proteins and/or calcium parameters (Figure 7D).
 Importantly, this includes the ability to look at the correlations between traits for individual strains or subsets of strains, enabling the user to see how the main clusters of strains (classical, wild-derived, and disease models) or individual outlier strains are drivers of specific traits.
 Finally, the user can see which traits or proteins show the strongest strain, sex, or sex-by-strain effects using the options in the volcano plot (Figure 7E).
 Together, these and other tools in the resource will allow researchers to explore their traits or proteins of interest as well as determine the appropriate model systems and conditions that may best interrogate their experimental questions of interest.

 ## Discussion

-## Genetic variability drives islet function
+### Genetic variability drives islet function

 While the development and progression of T2D is potentiated by environmental factors, an estimated 50% of disease risk is driven by genetic factors (Dimas et al., 2014; Clee and Attie, 2007; Bergman et al., 2003).
 Therefore, to study the genetic variation contributing to T2D, we took advantage of the genetic diversity contained within the eight CC founder strains.
 These mice collectively contain a level of genetic diversity mirroring that seen in humans, making them an excellent experimental platform to link genetics with altered islet function (Threadgill et al., 2011; Svenson et al., 2012).
 We demonstrate that they also vary in their Ca2+ response to various insulin secretagogues, supporting the use of these mice to identify novel genes involved in regulating islet biology.

-## Dissecting the calcium waveform highlights islet regulatory pathways
+### Dissecting the calcium waveform highlights islet regulatory pathways

 Variations in Ca2+ dynamics are highly complex, reflecting changes in metabolism, extra-islet signaling, and Ca2+ itself (Merrins et al., 2022).
 We therefore selected stimulatory conditions to assess each of these components in islets of the eight mouse strains.
 8 mM glucose was first used to survey glycolytic responses, because we have observed that several strains reliably oscillate at this glucose concentration.
 Furthermore, this glucose concentration remains close to the stimulatory threshold, thus reducing the possibility of oscillations plateauing if islet Ca2+ responses were left shifted in any strains (Nunemaker et al., 2006a; Carter et al., 2009; Emfinger et al., 2022).
 We then added QLA as fuel to engage mitochondrial metabolism and paracrine signaling from α-cells, providing a survey of α- to β-cell communication in the islet (Lewandowski et al., 2020; Foster et al., 2022; El et al., 2021; Capozzi et al., 2019).
 Finally, we used GIP to interrogate the islet incretin responses and the cAMP amplification pathway (El et al., 2021), before returning to a low glucose concentration, which enabled us to establish baseline Ca2+ levels.